 My PRS money is invested in equities (stocks) in the Asia Pacific region.
 Since it’s gonna be decades before I retire, I figure I can afford the higher risk.
 Even if it goes down at some point, there’s enough time for it to go back up.

 Next, Peer-to-peer lending is a really cool new investment.
-You can get around 15% returns per year, and the default rate (where the borrower can’t pay you back) is really low.
+You can get up to 14% returns per year, and the default rate (where the borrower can’t pay you back) is really low.
 The reason I don’t have more here is because I only recently tried it out, and I’m still very distracted by cryptocurrencies.

 On to silver, Bitcoin and cryptocurrencies — my “hedges” in case the financial system as we know it today goes down in flames.
 Okay, being dramatic here — but these are “backup” if/when the economy crashes next.
 Also, particularly with Bitcoin, I sincerely believe there’s a chance it still grows 10x or maybe even 20x.
 Note that even with the recent bloody crash in cryptocurrency prices, I’m still up 53% in less than 2 years in crypto.

 Finally, I have a bit of money invested in my own business, mr-stingy LLP.
 Yeah, I do it for the love, but love costs money too right?

 Actually, I never planned for my portfolio to be 80% safe and 20% risky.
 It’s really only this way because for most of my life, I’ve been a conservative investor.
 Only in recent years have I tried riskier stuff, after being confident I had enough safe assets.